commercialhaskell/stack/doc/GUIDE.md

 ```

 This means that the package containing the module in question is not available.
-To tell stack to use [text](https://hackage.haskell.org/package/text), you need
+To tell Stack to use [text](https://hackage.haskell.org/package/text), you need
 to add it to your `package.yaml` file — specifically in your `dependencies`
 section, like this: